hpcarcher/2014-07-21-cranfield/archer/sessions/Git.md

 What happens if we edit the same lines in both branches?

-Checkout `servings`, make and commit changes to `recipe.md`, pretty-print log.
+Checkout `layout`, make and commit changes to `soup.md`, pretty-print log.

-Checkout `master`, make and commit changes to the same lines of `recipe.md`, pretty-print log.
+Checkout `master`, make and commit changes to the same lines of `soup.md`, pretty-print log.

-    git merge servings
+    git merge layout

 `CONFLICT` - changes can't be seamlessly merged because changes have been made to the same set of lines in the same files.